zenstruck/schedule-bundle/doc/run-schedule.md

 *The schedule doesn't have to be run every minute but if it isn't, jobs scheduled in between the frequency you choose will never run.
 If you are careful when choosing task frequencies, this might not be an issue.
-If not running every minute, it must be run at predictable times like every hour exactly on the hour (ie 08:00, not 08:01).*
+If not running every minute, it must be run at predictable times like every hour, exactly on the hour (ie 08:00, not 08:01).*

 If multiple tasks are due at the same time, they are run synchronously in the